mbrockman1/KivySwiftLink/README.md

 /Applications/Python 3.9/Install Certificates.command

-else kivy-ios cant build anything.
+else kivy-ios cant build anything, also KivySwiftLink wont run the setup process, without being able to detect a python 3.9.
+Else it will ask you to download the same Python from the link above.

 Like normal kivy-ios make sure to do the **Prerequisites** part of the standard kivy-ios [tutorial](https://kivy.org/doc/stable/guide/packaging-ios.html)